Mandatory minimum length: None specified by SBA

 Take the time to compose your SBA 8(a) narrative carefully, thoughtfully, and deliberately–the benefits of 8(a) certification make it worth your time and effort, and you want to give the SBA an honest, personal narrative that realistically portrays the challenges you have faced as a business owner.

-In a nutshell, yes, a Caucasian woman business owner can get 8(a) certified if she can conclusively demonstrate to the Small Business Administration that she has suffered chronic, pervasive discrimination and social disadvantage that has harmed her education and her career.
-(This answer assumes that the applicant meets all of the other 8[a] program criteria such as economic disadvantage and length of time in business.)
+A Caucasian woman business owner can get 8(a) certified if she can conclusively demonstrate to the Small Business Administration that she has suffered chronic, pervasive discrimination and social disadvantage that has harmed her education and her career, including her small business ownership.
+(This answer assumes that the applicant meets all of the other 8[a] program criteria, such as economic disadvantage and length of time in business.)

 The narrative will have to be supplemented with additional evidence of discrimination, such as loan denial letters, payroll records, performance reviews from past jobs, or other documentation.
 (You do not, however, need to supply the SBA with court records. )